jlongbotham/StressChange/README.md

 ### Stress in English N/V pairs

-English has many word pairs where the noun and verb forms are identical except for syllable stress.
+English has many word pairs where the noun and verb forms are identical except for syllable stress, for example *per*mit (n) vs. per*mit* (v).

 ### Change over time

 The stress patterns of these N/V pairs has been shown to change over time.
-(Sonderegger 2009) compiled entries for 149 N/V from British and American dictionaries from around 1500 to today.
+Sonderegger (2009) compiled entries for 149 N/V pairs from British and American dictionaries from around 1500 to today.

 ### Observed properties

-Based on the diachronic observations in the N/V pair data, (Sonderegger and Niyogi 2010) derive 6 properties (or "observed dynamics") of the stress pattern language change:
+Based on the diachronic observations in the N/V pair data, Sonderegger and Niyogi (2010) derive 6 properties (or "observed dynamics") of the stress pattern language change:

 1. *Unstable state* - No N/V pair is observed with a {2,1} stress pattern
 2. *Stable states* - Stress patterns {1,1}, {1,2} and {2,2} are all observed in the historical data